Jack Haley: Early life

-Haley was born on August 10, 1897.
-His father was a waiter by trade, and later a ship's steward.
-He died in the wreck of the schooner Charles A. Briggs at Nahant, Massachusetts on February 1, 1898, when Jack was almost six months old.
-He had one older brother, William Anthony "Bill" Haley, a musician, who died of pneumonia in 1916 at the age of twenty-one after contracting tuberculosis.
+Haley was born in Boston, Massachusetts on August 10, 1898 (although some sources say 1897).
+His Canadian born father John Joseph Haley Sr. was a waiter by trade, and later a ship's steward.
+He died in the wreck of the schooner Charles A. Briggs at Nahant, Massachusetts on February 1, 1898, aged 31, before Jack was born.
+He had one older brother, William Anthony "Bill" Haley, a musician, who died in 1916 from tuberculosis at the age of 21.

 Career

 Haley headlined in vaudeville as a song-and-dance comedian.
 One of his closest friends was Fred Allen, who would frequently mention "Mr. Jacob Haley of Newton Highlands, Massachusetts" on the air.
-Haley made a few phonograph records in 1923, and in the early 1930s, Haley starred in comedy shorts for Vitaphone in Brooklyn, New York.
+Haley made a few phonograph records in 1923, and in the early 1930s starred in comedy shorts for Vitaphone in Brooklyn, New York.
 His wide-eyed, good-natured expression gained him supporting roles in musical feature films, including Poor Little Rich Girl with Shirley Temple, Higher and Higher with Frank Sinatra and the Irving Berlin musical Alexander's Ragtime Band.
 Both Poor Little Rich Girl and Alexander's Ragtime Band were released by Twentieth Century-Fox.
 Haley was under contract to them and appeared in the Fox films Rebecca of Sunnybrook Farm and Pigskin Parade, marking his first appearance with Judy Garland.

 Haley hosted a radio show from 1937 to 1939 known to many as The Jack Haley Show.
-The first season (1937-1938), the show was sponsored by Log Cabin Syrup and was known as The Log Cabin Jamboree.
-The next season (1938-1939), the show was sponsored by Wonder Bread and was known as The Wonder Show.
+The first season (1937–1938), the show was sponsored by Log Cabin Syrup and was known as The Log Cabin Jamboree.
+The next season (1938–1939), the show was sponsored by Wonder Bread and was known as The Wonder Show.
 During the second season the show featured Gale Gordon and Lucille Ball as regular radio performers.

 Haley returned to musical comedies in the 1940s.
 Most of his '40s work was for RKO Radio Pictures.
 He left the studio in 1947 when he refused to appear in a remake of RKO's Seven Keys to Baldpate.
 Phillip Terry took the role.
 He subsequently went into real estate, taking guest roles in television series over the next couple of decades.